3aLaee/TMPA-Prices-Scrapper/README.md

 # Python Web Scraper for Price Data Analysis

 This project is created for Tanger Med Port Authority and focuses on building a Python web scraper that extracts price data from a specified website.
 The extracted data is then organized and stored in Excel files.
-Additionally, this tool generates Excel files containing detailed analyses of the collected price data.

 ## Key Components